Florence Trail

 Florence Trail (September 1, 1854 - April 21, 1944) was an American educator and author.
 Though she belonged to one of the wealthiest families of Maryland, she believed in the doctrine of self-support and left home to engage in teaching, first in Kentucky and North Carolina, and afterward in New York and Connecticut.
 On returning from an extended tour of Europe, she published My Journal in Foreign Lands (New York, 1885).
 This was followed by other volumes, among them: Studies in Criticism (New York, 1888), Under the Second Renaissance (Buffalo, 1894), and A History of Italian Literature.
-Trail died in 1944.

 Early life and education

 Florence Trail was born in Frederick, Maryland, September 1, 1854.
 She was the second daughter of Charles Edward Trail and Ariana McElfresh.
 Her siblings included, Anna M. Harding, Henry Trail, Bertha Trail, and Charles Bayard Trail.
 A severe illness at 10 years of age left her with impaired hearing.
 Her quickness of perception and efforts to divine what others meant to say caused them to forget, or not to realize, that her hearing was not equal to their own.
 She graduated first in her class in the Frederick Female Seminary, in 1872, having studied mental and moral philosophy, evidences of Christianity, modern history, mythology, rhetoric and composition.
 The following year, she graduated with highest honors from Mt.
 Vernon Institute, Baltimore.